ImpactInc/build-indicator/README.md

 * Addressable RGB LED strip, featuring WS2812B RGB LEDs
 * Audio speaker - connects to the Pi's standard 3.5mm audio jack

-The LED strip is driven by an Arduino Nano due to the fast data rates required by the LEDs, with the Pi sending LED commands to the Arduino via TTL serial on the GPIO port using the [Glediator protocol](https://metalab.at/wiki/Blinkenschild).
-The speaker will speak out relevant actions using Text-to-Speech.
+The LED strip is driven by an Arduino Nano due to the fast data rates required by the LEDs, with the Pi sending LED commands to the Arduino via TTL serial on the GPIO port, making use of the [Glediator protocol](https://metalab.at/wiki/Blinkenschild).
+The speaker will speak out relevant actions using text-to-speech.

 ### Schematic
 ![](images/schematic.jpg "Hardware schematic")